6 Most Common TPD Claims with Examples

 A couple shaking hands with a lawyer after having a successful TPD claim

 We have reviewed the most common TPD claims in Australia.
-However, any injury or illness can qualify for a TPD lump sum payment (including chronic illnesses) when it prevents you from working.
+However, any injury or illness can qualify for a TPD lump sum payment (including chronic diseases) when it prevents you from working.

-All our personal injury law services are 100% No Win No Fee.
-Pay our fees when you win and nothing if you lose.
+All our personal injury law services are 100% no-win, no-fee.
+Pay our legal fees when you win and nothing if you lose.
 It’s the Aussie No Win, No Fee, No Risk guarantee.
 Call Now: 1300 873 252

 A woman using a laptop to make a TPD claim